 First, I want to start off with some good news!
 As of today (August 1, 2018), all of our Tangipahoa Parish couples only need to get their marriage license 24 hours before their wedding day instead of the previous waiting period of 72 hours.

 This news brings us to the “when” part of this blog post.
 When should you get your marriage license?
 For Louisiana couples, you typically need to get a marriage license at least 72 hours before your wedding day.
 These Louisiana marriage licenses expire after 30 days though, so don’t get one too early!

 Where you get your marriage license could be more complicated than you think.
 It’s not where you live that matters.
 It’s where your ceremony will take place.
 For example: If you are having a destination wedding in Florida but you live in Louisiana, be sure to get your marriage license from the county in Florida that your wedding will be in.

 This all might seem a bit intimidating, but it’s really a simple process.
 If you have any questions, contacting your town clerk is a great idea.
-Again, remember the requirements for a marriage license vary by country, state, and even parish or country so be sure to double check those when you start the process of getting your marriage license.
+Again, remember that requirements vary by country, state, and even parish or country, so be sure to double check those when you start the process of getting your marriage license.

 We’ve got tons of wedding related tips and tricks for you over on our blog and social!
 So give us a follow and say hi!